-Although most car accidents usually result in higher premiums for all parties involved, this isn’t always the case.
+Although most vehicle accidents usually result in higher premiums for all parties involved, this isn’t always the case.
 Some insurance policies feature “accident forgiveness,” which allows the policyholder to keep the same premium after an accident.
-For example, Liberty Mutual provides this coverage to some drivers if they’ve been accident-free for 5 years.
+For example, Liberty Mutual provides this coverage to some drivers if they have been accident-free for five years.

 What is the best car insurance provider?

 The best car insurance provider depends on the needs of the individual.
-To find the best policy for your needs, it’s smart to shop around and get quotes from a few different insurers to compare.
-Make sure to keep an eye on how much coverage each quote represents.
+To find the best policy for your needs, it is smart to shop around and get quotes from a few different insurers to compare.
+Make sure to carefully review how much coverage each quote represents.

 When does your car insurance go down?

-At 25, car insurance costs are reduced by many insurers.
-But there’s no set schedule for when the cost of your premium will go down.
-If you can maintain a clean driving record, and you should be able to find a good rate on insurance.
-So anyone wondering, “at what age does insurance go down,” should try to stay safe behind the wheel.
+At 25, premium costs are reduced by many insurers.
+But there is no set schedule for when the cost of your policy will decrease.
+If you can maintain a clean driving record, you should be able to find a good rate on auto insurance.

 How can I lower my car insurance premium before age 25?

-It’s expensive to buy car insurance; age 25 and younger drivers know this well.
-But many car insurance providers include discounts in their policies to reduce the cost of coverage.
+It is expensive to buy auto insurance; age 25 and younger drivers know this well.
+But many insurers offer discounts to reduce the cost of auto premiums.
 Check with your insurer to see what you qualify for.
-For example, Nationwide offers a “good student discount” for drivers aged 16 to 24 who are full-time students and maintain a ‘B’ average in school.
+For example, Nationwide offers a “good student discount” for drivers aged 16 to 24 who are full-time students and maintain a ‘B’ average or higher in school.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on a 25-year-old male and female driver with a cleaning driving record, good credit and the following full coverage limits:
+Quoted rates are based on 25-year-old male and female drivers with a clean driving record, good credit and the following full coverage limits: